tayloraswift/swift-biome/README.md

 <p align="center">
-  <strong><em><code>entrapta</code></em></strong><br><small><code>0.2.0</code></small>
+  <strong><em><code>swift-biome</code></em></strong><br><small><code>0.2.0</code></small>
 </p>

+> *Entrapta* is now **SwiftBiome**!

-*Entrapta* is a pure-Swift documentation engine for generating and retrieving DocC-style API reference pages. **Entrapta aims to be backwards-compatible with the ad-hoc Markdown-based documentation formats popular among many existing Swift packages.** For example, *Entrapta* can import symbol graphs for the Swift standard library and render them as DocC-style reference pages, even though the Swift standard library is not documented in a DocC-compatible format.
+*Biome* is a pure-Swift documentation engine for generating and retrieving DocC-style API reference pages. **Biome aims to be backwards-compatible with the ad-hoc Markdown-based documentation formats popular among many existing Swift packages.** For example, *Biome* can import symbol graphs for the Swift standard library and render them as DocC-style reference pages, even though the Swift standard library is not documented in a DocC-compatible format.

-Since `0.2.0`, *Entrapta* is no longer a site generator.
-Instead, it is meant to be the back-end component of a web server or a static site generator. *Entrapta* handles symbol graph parsing, cross-linking, organization, presentation, HTML rendering, and query routing.
+Since `0.2.0`, *Biome* (formerly named *Entrapta*) is no longer a site generator.
+Instead, it is meant to be the back-end component of a web server or a static site generator. *Biome* handles symbol graph parsing, cross-linking, organization, presentation, HTML rendering, and query routing.

-A major design goal of *Entrapta* is to support **multi-package, multi-module use cases**.
+A major design goal of *Biome* is to support **multi-package, multi-module use cases**.
 Over time, as the Swift package ecosystem has matured, more and more people are writing Swift on non-Apple platforms.
 Unlike in the early days of Swift, when large monolithic frameworks such as *Foundation* or *UIKit* were the norm, the Swift Package Manager has enabled greater modularization and atomization of Swift libraries.
 This is a good thing for the Swift community!
 However, this also exposes the limitations of single-module documentation engines, which do not provide an easy way to navigate between symbols in different, interconnected modules, or filter-out irrelevant imports.

-*Entrapta* powers the Swift standard library reference at [`swiftinit.org/reference/swift`](https://swiftinit.org/reference/swift)!
-It mostly has parity with the existing Apple Swift reference, although *Entrapta* doesn’t have access to the topical organization Apple uses on their site, so it uses a default, hierarchical organization for the standard library pages.
+*Biome* powers the Swift standard library reference at [`swiftinit.org/reference/swift`](https://swiftinit.org/reference/swift)!
+It mostly has parity with the existing Apple Swift reference, although *Biome* doesn’t have access to the topical organization Apple uses on their site, so it uses a default, hierarchical organization for the standard library pages.
 There are a few missing features we are actively working on implementing:

 * <s>Deprecation and availability tables</s>